Alleviate Chronic Pain After Inguinal Hernia Surgery in NYC

 - A noticeable bulge (recurrent hernia)

-Treating Chronic Pain After Hernia Surgery
+How Do You Treat Chronic Pain After Hernia Surgery?

 When groin pain after hernia surgery is severe in nature and is not caused by a recurrent hernia, your hernia surgeon may recommend one of the following treatment options: